Skip to content

 What if my complaint is rejected?

-The Ombudsman is a free service that works to resolve disputes between a consumer and a company when they are unable to settle a complaint between themselves, but you have to give the provider the chance to sort it out first.
+The FOS is a free service that works to resolve disputes between a consumer and a financial services firm when they cannot reach an agreement themselves.

 What compensation can I get for mis-sold life insurance?

-If your claim is accepted, you could receive a refund of all premiums paid during the policy's duration, plus interest.
+If your claim is accepted, you could receive a refund of all premiums paid for the duration of the policy, plus interest.

 Should I use a claims management company?

-While claims management companies offer a 'no-win, no-fee' service, they will take a portion of any compensation awarded.
-Consider whether their services are worth the potential cost to your compensation.
+Ideally, no. While claims management companies offer a ‘no-win, no-fee’ service, they will take a portion of any compensation awarded.
+Before going ahead, consider whether the support you get justifies the cost.
+Many mis-selling complaints can be made direct to the insurer and, if necessary, escalated to the Financial Ombudsman Service (FOS) for free.

 Our expert says